I just want to find my father

 Though safe in the UNICEF-supported settlement, Hamadou is still coping with the loss the life he knew.
 He’s traumatized by what’s happened to his father and the anguish of missing him.
 But there is little time to grieve as they’re now faced with the harsh realities of being a displaced family.

 Many other children are going through the same thing as Hamadou: violence, loss and displacement.
 Across Mali, grave violations against children, including killing and maiming, are on the increase.
-The violence has also spurred on massive internal displacement, particularly in the center: according to the Government of Mali and IOM, nearly 70,000 displaced people are registered in the Mopti region.
-The region of Mopti now accommodates 70% of all IDPs in Mali, and most of these are children.
+The violence has also spurred on massive internal displacement, particularly in the center: according to the Government of Mali and IOM, nearly 50,000 displaced people are registered in the Mopti region.

 With the support of humanitarian donors such as Sweden and Denmark, UNICEF Mali is working closely with other UN agencies, local authorities and NGOs to assist crisis-affected children like Hamadou.